Female tent camper walking dog on leash

 Mange

-Sarcoptic mange is an infestation of the skin by mites (Sarcoptes scabiei), which causes hair loss and severe irritation of the skin.
-Mange is highly contagious and can be transmitted by skin-to-skin contact or contact with infected material such as bedding.
-Serious cases can cause blindness, hearing loss, difficulty eating, and sometimes even death to the animal (coyotes, foxes, black bears, procupines, fox squirrels).
-Mange can be transmitted between wildlife, domestic animals, and humans, although severe infections typically only occur when transmission is between animals of the same species.
-Pets can be protected from infection by preventing contact with wildlife and using mite-controlling products prescribed by a veterinarian.
+Sarcoptic mange is an infestation of the skin by mites (Sarcoptes scabiei) that causes hair loss and severe skin irritation.
+Mange is highly contagious and can be transmitted by skin-to-skin contact or contact with infected material, such as bedding.
+Serious cases can cause blindness, hearing loss, difficulty eating and sometimes even death in animals such as coyotes, foxes, black bears, porcupines and fox squirrels.

 What to Look For